Commercial Real Estate Loans

 At FirstBank, we understand that each loan applicant has different needs.
 We do not have a "one-size fits all" loan structure.
 Instead, we focus on listening to your ideas and coming up with a solution.
 We provide one-on-one customer service that you cannot get at larger institutions.

-Owner Occupied Commercial Real Estate Loans
+Owner Occupied Commercial Real Estate Financing

 If you plan on occupying 51% or more of the property's space, you may qualify for an Owner Occupied Real Estate loan.
 And good news for you; your business can enjoy lower rates and fees on these types of loans.
 In addition, we offer an Owner Occupied Commercial Line of Credit program, which can provide flexibility and opportunities for growth by assisting with working capital needs, seasonal variations, and expansion opportunities.

 - Up to 80% loan to value